Vresse-sur-Semois The Little Switzerland of Namur

 • Evidence of dense and ancient occupation

-Toponymy: The name "Membre", although curious, is anchored in this ancient history, at the heart of a large meander encircled by high ridges.
+Toponymy: The name "Membre", although curious, is rooted in this ancient history, in the heart of a large meander surrounded by high ridges.

 MIDDLE AGES